xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

 Read LED status
 ~~~~~~~~~~~~~~~

 Switch to SimplyModbus main window.
 Click on ``RESTORE CFG`` and change to `($\\app_modbus_rtu\\simplymodbus_config\\)`.
 Select the `read_coil.csv` configuration file.
 This will load the READ_COIL command in the SimplyModbus main window with `First Coil = 1` and `No. of Coils = 4`.
 This prepares a `Read Coil` command to be issued to the Modbus slave to read coils from addresses 0 through 3.
-In this demo, it reads the status of 4 GPIO LEDs on XA-SK-GPIO slice card.
+In this demo, it reads the status of 4 GPIO LEDs on XA-SK-GPIO sliceCARD.
 The first LED is LED0 on the XA-SK-GPIO slice and the fourth LED is LED3 on XA-SK-GPIO slice.
 The result is a byte containing the status of LEDs arranged as bit positions (shown in `results` column in the SimplyModbus main window):

    +----+----+----+----+------+------+------+------+
    | XX | XX | XX | XX | LED3 | LED2 | LED1 | LED0 |